thdotnet/azure-docs.pt-br/articles/automation/automation-powershell-workflow.md

 ## <a name="next-steps"></a>Próximas etapas

-* Para começar a usar runbooks de fluxo de trabalho do PowerShell, veja [Meu primeiro runbook de Fluxo de Trabalho do PowerShell](automation-first-runbook-textual.md)
+* Para começar a usar os runbooks do fluxo de trabalho do PowerShell, consulte [Meu primeiro runbook do fluxo de trabalho do PowerShell](automation-first-runbook-textual.md)